This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Your healthcare provider will tell you when to have your blood test done.
 Do not eat or drink anything, except water, for at least 12 hours before the test.
 Your healthcare provider will tell you if you should not take your medicines until after your blood is taken.

 How is the specimen collected?

-A caregiver will put a wide rubber strap around your arm and tighten it.
+A healthcare provider will put a wide rubber strap around your arm and tighten it.
 Your skin will be cleaned with alcohol.
 A small needle attached to a special test tube will be put into a vein in your arm or hand.
 The tube has suction to pull the blood into it.
 When the tube is full, the rubber strap, needle and tube are removed.
-The caregiver will press a piece of cotton where the needle was removed.
+The healthcare provider will press a piece of cotton where the needle was removed.
 You may be asked to hold the cotton on the site for a few minutes to help stop the bleeding.
 Tape may then be put over the cotton on your arm.

 What do I do after the test?

 You may remove the tape and cotton in about 20 to 30 minutes.
 Call your healthcare provider to get the results of your test.
 Your healthcare provider will explain what your test results mean for you.
 Follow the instructions of your healthcare provider.

 Care AgreementYou have the right to help plan your care.
 To help with this plan, you must learn about your lab tests.
 You can then discuss the results with your caregivers.
 Work with them to decide what care may be used to treat you.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.